 SIVBQ ALERT: The Klein Law Firm Announces a Lead Plaintiff Deadline of May 12, 2023 in the Class Action Filed on Behalf of SVB Financial Group Shareholders

-NEW YORK, May 05, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of SVB Financial Group (OTC PINK: SIVBQ) alleging that the Company violated federal securities laws.
+/EIN News/ -- NEW YORK, May 10, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of SVB Financial Group (OTC PINK: SIVBQ) alleging that the Company violated federal securities laws.

 Class Period: November 5, 2020 to March 10, 2023